Edgar Allan Poe (1809 – 1849), was a Boston-born poet and author who briefly lived in Irvine.

 As for his writing he was one of the earliest American practitioners of the short story genre, and came to be considered the inventor of the detective fiction genre, and is further credited with contributing to the emerging genre of science fiction.
 He has also been described as one to the first authors to have made, or attempted to make, his living solely from writing.
 Among his best known works are The Raven, The Tell-Tale Heart, The Fall of the House of Usher and The Murders in the Rue Morgue.

-Edgar died in Baltimore, Maryland in October 1849 aged 40.
+Edgar died in Baltimore, Maryland on the 7th of October, 1849 aged 40.
 He was found to be wandering the streets in clothes that were not his own and in a delirious state.
 There are many theories as to the cause of his death but we will never know for sure as all medical records, including his death certificate were lost.